complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/information.md

 ---
 ## Overview

-The Information Interface is a general purpose screen that can be used to present information to participants using a variety of text and media assets.
+The Information Interface is a general purpose screen that can be used to present information to participants using a variety of text and media resources.
 For example, this screen can be useful to introduce a study or to provide instructions or context for a particular stage in the survey.

 {% include nc-image src="/assets/img/interface-documentation/information/1.png" %}

-When using the Information Interface, you can incorporate one or multiple [assets](../key-concepts/assets.md) by either retrieving files from your asset library in Architect or locally from your device.
-No more than four asset files can be used at one time.
+When using the Information Interface, you can incorporate one or multiple [resources](../key-concepts/resources.md) by either retrieving files from your resource library in Architect or locally from your device.
+No more than four items can be used at one time.

 {% include nc-image src="/assets/img/interface-documentation/information/2.png" %}